WHY DO WE EXPERIENCE STRESS

 Stress, like pain, plays an important role in keeping us alive.
 When we are faced with a treat, our body needs to quickly adapt, respond and take action in the best way possible to ensure our survival.
 The body needs to think quickly and move even quicker.
 Think of an emergency situation like if you are standing on ice and it starts cracking.
 Your brain needs to be sharp and focused to assess the situation and your muscles need to be strong and fast to quickly react in the proper course of action.
 In other words, your body needs to be enhanced to its optimal form if it is to survive.
 This process is known as the “fight-or-flight” response or the “stress response” identified by the release of adrenaline and cortisol, the two main hormones used in the arousing the body into action.

-In preparing you to fight the treat or to run away from it, stress brings about a set of physiological changes such as a stronger heartbeat or a quicker breathing rate.
+In preparing you to fight the threat or to run away from it, stress brings about a set of physiological changes such as a stronger heartbeat or a quicker breathing rate.
 Even though your stress response is a way of protecting you, it doesn’t mean it’s always the RIGHT response.
 Unfortunately our nervous system has a hard time differentiating between a physical threat and a physiological threat.
 This means, your body can easily react to being late at a meeting as strongly as if you came face to face with a bear.
 Yet a certain amount of stress can be beneficial.
 Some individuals are driven by stress as they ride the mental clarity and enhanced energetic drive to fuel their ambition and positively change their lifestyle.

 Beyond a certain point, stress stopes being helpful.
 Over the long run, stress is detrimental to overall health as it overcharges the body’s systems in every way possible.
 The body is naturally designed to returns to normal before reaching this point.
 This ability to return to a normal state after the initial stress response is crucial!
 Problem is, in some situation, the stressors never leave and in others, new stressors come about frequently.
 Unfortunately, the more frequently stress system is activated, the easier it is to get triggered and the harder it is to turn off.
 This is when individuals start feeling weighed down by the constant surge of hormones and fall into destructive patterns such as drinking, smoking, dietary changes or risky behaviors to try to kick start their calm state.